 - Record your response to each amount of CBD you take so you can make adjustments

 For additional information about finding the right dose, refer to our previous post called CBD Dosing – How Do I Know How Much to Take?

 Because cancer medications can be different from other medications, I strongly recommend talking with your doctor before you incorporate it into your regimen because CBD can potentially inhibit the metabolization of certain drugs, so you want to make sure that this is not a concern.

 The biggest takeaway I can give you from this is that we’re still learning a lot about CBD, the endocannabinoid system, and how CBD interacts with the body.
-Make sure you talk to your doctor before using it to make sure it doesn’t inadvertently cause any problems.
+Make sure you talk to your medical expert before using it to make sure it doesn’t inadvertently cause any problems.
 As always, I hope this information is helpful and I wish you good health.